MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 ```

-In this case we want to style only the buttons that are not disabled.
+In this case, we want to style only the buttons that are not disabled.

 ```css